50 iOS Interview Questions And Answers

 45- Grand Central Dispatch (GCD)

-GCD is a library that provides a low-level API to run tasks concurrently while managing threads behind the scenes.
+GCD is a library that provides a low-level and object-based API to run tasks concurrently while managing threads behind the scenes.
 Terminology;

 - Dispatch Queues, A dispatch queue is responsible for executing a task in the first-in, first-out order.